What is a Therapeutic Use Exemption (TUE)?

-What if my TUE application to the IGF is denied?
+What if my IGF's TUE application is denied?

 A decision to deny a TUE application will include a written explanation of the reason(s) for the denial.
-If it is not clear to you, please contact the IGF to understand exactly why the TUE was denied.
-Sometimes, there may be a critical piece of information, diagnostic test, laboratory results missing, etc. In which case, you should re-apply to the IGF.
+If it is not clear to you, please contact the ITA to understand exactly why the TUE was denied.
+Sometimes, there may be a critical piece of information, diagnostic test, laboratory results missing, etc. In which case, you should re-apply to us.

-You and/or your NADO may refer the matter to WADA for review no later than 21 days after notification of the IGF's TUEC decision.
-You should send WADA the same information that you submitted to the IGF, and on which the decision to deny the TUE was based on, via a secure on-line method or by registered mail at: WADA Medical Department, World Anti-Doping Agency, Stock Exchange Tower, 800 Place Victoria (Suite 1700), P.O.
-Box 120, Montreal (Quebec) H4Z 1B7, Canada
+You and/or your NADO may refer the matter to WADA for review no later than 21 days after notification of the ITA’s TUEC decision.
+You should send the same information that you submitted to us, and on which the decision to deny the TUE was based on, via a secure on-line method or by registered mail at:

 The email address to enquire and/or send the request for review is: email@example.com

-WADA is not obliged to proceed with a request for a review.
-In that case, you and/or your NADO may appeal to the Court of Arbitration of Sport (CAS).
+It should be noted that WADA is not obliged to proceed with a request for a review.
+In that case, you and/or your NADO may appeal to the Court of Arbitration for Sport (CAS).

-What if my national TUE is not recognised by the IGF?
+What if my NADO's TUE is not recognised by the IGF?

 You and/or your NADO have 21 days from the date of decision to refer the matter to WADA for review.
 The email address to enquire and/or send the request for review is: firstname.lastname@example.org.
-Alternatively, you may send to WADA's Medical Department's postal address provided in the answer above.
+Alternatively, you may send to:

-Will my medical information be treated in a confidential manner and how long will TUE and medical information be kept?
+Will my medical information be treated in a confidential manner?

-All the information contained in a TUE application, including the supporting or non-medical information and any other information related to the evaluation of your TUE request is kept strictly confidential and treated in accordance with the Athlete’s Declaration contained in the IGF's TUE Application Form.
-All members of the TUEC and any other authorised recipients of your TUE request and related information (as described in the Athlete’s Declaration) are subject to a professional or contractual confidentiality obligation.
+All the information contained in a TUE application, including the supporting medical information and any other information related to the evaluation of your TUE request is kept strictly confidential and treated in accordance with the Athlete’s Declaration contained in the ADAMS TUE and in the TUE Application Form which can be found here.
+All members of the TUEC and any other authorized recipients of your TUE request and related information (as described in the Athlete’s Declaration) are subject to a professional or contractual confidentiality obligation.

 Please review the terms of the Athlete’s Declaration carefully.
-In particular, note that should you wish to revoke the right of the IGF's TUEC to obtain the information related to your TUE in accordance with the Athlete’s Declaration, your TUE application will be deemed withdrawn without approval (or recognition) being granted.
+In particular, note that should you wish to revoke the right of the ITA’s TUEC to obtain the information related to your TUE in accordance with the Athlete’s Declaration, your TUE application will be deemed withdrawn without approval [or recognition] being granted.

-Your TUE request-related information will be retained by the IGF and any other authorised recipients for no longer than necessary for the purposes stated in the Athlete’s Declaration, in accordance with the retention times found in the International Standard for the Protection of Privacy and Personal Information.
-TUE certificates or rejection decisions will be retained for 10 years and TUE application forms and supplementary medical information will be retained for 12 months from the expiry of the TUE.
+Your TUE request-related information will be retained by IGF, ITA’s TUEC and any other authorized recipients for no longer than necessary for the purposes stated in the Athlete’s Declaration, in accordance with the International Standard for the Protection of Privacy and Personal Information.

 Contact information - further questions

-For any further questions in relation to the IGF's personal information practices, please contact firstname.lastname@example.org .
+For any further information and questions in relation to personal information practices, please contact the ITA at email@example.com or IGF.